hapax/hapax.github.io/assets/simple-physics.md

 You can also eliminate the pumpkin mass empirically, but as we'll see, we can leave it in and let dimensional analysis *tell us* it's irrelevant.

-I'm going to do something a bit sneaky that will seem natural if you've dealt with oscillations before.
+I'm going to do something a bit sneaky, though it will seem natural if you've dealt with oscillations before.
-Instead of period $t$, a more natural quantity is *angular frequency*:
+Instead of period $t$, we will deal with the *angular frequency*

 $$
 \omega = \frac{2\pi}{t}.
 $$

-(If we imagine the oscillations as being measured on a clock of unit radius, with one cycle per period, this is the velocity of the hand.)
+If we imagine the oscillations as being ticked off on a clock of unit radius, with one cycle per period, then this is just the velocity of the tip of the hand.
-Dimensional analysis is nothing fancier than guess that $\omega$ is related to $m$,
+Dimensional analysis is nothing fancier than guessing that $\omega$ is related to $m$,
 $\ell$ and $g$ by a physical law of the form

 $$